rduplain/memo/startups-for-people-with-problems.md

 ### #3.5: Institutional investors.

-Back to professional investors, they generally seek preferred stock.
+Back to institutional investors, they generally seek preferred stock.
 These come with specific terms, but in short: they get paid before you do should the company ever change hands or dissolve.